-Last week, we introduced Chuck Conrad, of Gladwyne, Pa., and the amazing corridor ceiling makeover he finished using our faux wood ceiling beams.
+Last week, we introduced Chuck C., of Gladwyne, Pa., and the amazing corridor ceiling makeover he finished using our faux wood ceiling beams.
 Well; that was just the start.
 As you’ll discover in our next few blog posts, Chuck actually transformed his entire home.

 The next room on Chuck’s DIY home improvement list was the living room – which he framed with elegant faux wood ceiling beams.